awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 ## Structure

-Below is the complete module structure, followed by details on each directory/child module:
+Below is the complete module structure, followed by details on each directory/module:

     kubecost_cid_terraform_module/
     ├── README.md